microsoft/wcnspect/README.md

 ## Wcnspect Client
 The client needs to be executed as a standalone binary from either a Windows or a Linux VM in the same network (jumpbox).

-The wcnspect client reads in the user's `.kube` config file and uses the `default` namespace.
+The wcnspect client requires access to the [Kubernetes cluster config](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

+By default, Wcnspect client will search for a file named `config` in the `$HOME/.kube` directory.
+Otherwise, it will use the $KUBECONFIG environment variable.

 By default, most commands pull information from *all* Windows nodes.
 Consequently, when using commands, the user should reference node names and pod names for better filtering of results.